Bozrem/COMP142/Practice Projects/ProjectOne-NIM/Planning.md

 All it does it take the next available stick.
 #### Level 2: Tree
 Applies this if pile numbers are within a computable threshold.\
 If its outside computable threshold, it applies Level 1 until its within range.
-Read more about my tree design in
+Read more about my tree design in TreeStrategy.md
+#### Level 3: Minimax Tree
+I initially didn't consider a Minimax-like algorithm because it breaks down at more than 2 players.
+However, after I wrote the level 2 tree, I did some research with ChatGPT that suggested a paranoid Minimax Algorithm.\
+You can read more about how I implemented this in Minimax.md

 ## Questions
 #### What difficulties did you have to overcome?